itsmeow/ClaimIt/docs/index.md

 ### Adding it to the project

 Once you've figured out which one you want to do, you'll need to add ClaimIt API to your buildscript.<br>
 This is fairly simple.
-First, add the CurseForge maven to your repositories.<br>
+First, add the maven to your repositories.<br>
 In your `build.gradle`:

 ```